lvanel/response-planning/README.md

 **STEP 2**: Filter & Rerank (_see folder: "Filter Rerank"_)
 * In this folder you should have the model Bert Current trained using the script labels/BERT_labels.ipynb -> task = current
 * A script to parse the outputs of Beluga response generation: parse_Beluga.ipynb
-* The script filter_rerank.ipynb takes care of loading the candidate responses generated previously, getting the set of "expected labels" (either from the dataset if CD1, or generating them using BART NO-CD if CD2).
+* The script filter_rerank.ipynb takes care of loading the candidate responses generated previously, getting the set of "expected labels" (either from the dataset if CD-GT, or generating them using BART NO-CD if CD-pred).
 For each test sample, BERT Current is called to predict the sequence of labels present in each candidate.
 The sequences of labels of each candidate is matched with the expected sequence and ordered using Normalized Levenshtein Distance.
 The highest-ranking candidate is selected as the final response.
 Metrics are computed.

 ### Human Evaluation ###